 Born in 1977, Sofi Oksanen became known in 2003 for the novel Stalin’s Cows.
 In 2008 came Purge, which follows two different generations of women in Estonia during and after the Soviet occupation.
 The novel earned Oksanen international recognition, including the European Book Prize and the Prix Femina Étranger.
 Known for her feminist sensibilities, Oksanen regularly comments on social issues in the Finnish press.
 She is also a playwright.

 5. Arto Paasilinna: The Year of the Hare

-Arto Paasilinna was born in 1942 in Lapland.
+Arto Paasilinna (1942–2018) was born in Lapland.
 He found his place in literature after practising various trades.
 Author of numerous novels, he gained international praise for The Year of the Hare, a story of pastoral tribulations by a narrator who befriends a hare.
 Translated into over 20 languages, this novel became the first in a long series of literary successes, particularly in France.
 Critics praised him for his use of sarcasm combined with an extraordinary sense of narration and farce, qualities that give his stories an unmistakable tone.